Maryam-Skaik/java-ds-lab-arrays/README.md

 ![Level](https://img.shields.io/badge/Level-Beginner%20%2F%20Intro-%2381c784)
 ![Purpose](https://img.shields.io/badge/Purpose-Teaching-%234fc3f7)

-This repository contains all example code used in the Arrays lecture of the Data Structures Lab.
+This repository contains all example code, lecture material, and student activities for the **Arrays Module** of the Java Data Structures Lab.
-The module focuses on understanding how arrays work in contiguous memory, and why insertion and deletion require shifting elements.
+The module focuses on understanding how arrays store data in contiguous memory, and why operations such as insertion and deletion require **shifting elements**.

-This foundational material prepares students for the upcoming topics: Linked Lists, Stacks, Queues, Trees, BSTs, and Sorting.
+This content prepares students for upcoming structures: **Linked Lists, Stacks, Queues, Trees, BSTs, and Sorting**.

 ---